samitbasu/rhdl/README.md

 - [x] Add if-let support
 - [x] Improve diagnostics output
 - [ ] Wrapping cores written in other languages
-- [ ] Wrapping RHDL cores for use by other languages
+- [x] Wrapping RHDL cores for use by other languages
-- [ ] Add flags to control compiler output verbosity.
+- [x] Add flags to control compiler output verbosity.
-- [ ] Add checks for zero outputs from synchronous blocks.
+- [x] Add checks for zero outputs from synchronous blocks.
+- [x] Add AXI4-Lite endpoint support (minimal)
+- [ ] Add AXI4-Stream support
 - [ ] Port the `RustHDL` widget library to `RHDL`
 - [ ] Port the various FPGA BSPs to `RHDL` from `RustHDL`.